logzio/documentation/docs/user-guide/observability/faq.md

 This setup ensures that the IQ Assistant interacts exclusively with the data you're actively analyzing.

-### Are you testing the Observability IQ Assistant in your own environments?
+### How are you testing the Observability IQ Assistant and its models?

-Yes, we are actively testing the IQ Assistant within our own production environments.
-This helps us continuously improve its performance and reliability to ensure it meets your needs effectively.
+We are actively testing the Observability IQ Assistant in multiple environments, including our own environment.
+This allows us to continuously refine its performance and reliability, ensuring it effectively meets your needs.

 ### How do I provide feedback or report issues with the Observability IQ Assistant?